Together we can safeguard your finances.

 Real-time fraud text alerts.

 First Tech offers real time fraud text alerts.
-With text alerts, you can help prevent fraudulent transactions from occurring on your First Tech credit card(s).
+With text alerts, you can help prevent fraudulent transactions from occurring on your First Tech credit and debit card(s).
 The service is free and enrollment is easy.

 How it works: